Topological Universality of the Art Gallery Problem: General construction

 \begin{lemma} Let $L_1$ and $L_2$ be two distinct parallel lines in the plane, and let $Z$ be a point strictly between $L_1$ and $L_2$.
-Let $f_Z: L_1 \to L_2$ be the map defined via inversion through $Z$, i.e., for $p \in L_1$, $f_Z(p)$ is the intersection of the line $pZ$ with $L_2$.
-Then $f_Z$ is linear (in the sense that it preserves ratios of distances between points on $L_1$ and the corresponding points on $L_2$). \end{lemma}
+Let $f: L_1 \to L_2$ be the map defined via inversion through $Z$, i.e., for $p \in L_1$, $f(p)$ is the intersection of the line $pZ$ with $L_2$.
+Then $f$ is linear (meaning it preserves ratios of distances between points on $L_1$ and the corresponding points on $L_2$). \end{lemma}